A Critical Analysis of the Explanatory Letter of Condemnation by the Holy Office

 First of all, the reader is struck by the length of speeches attributed to Jesus and to the Blessed Virgin; [3] by the interminable dialog between the various characters who populate these pages.
 The four Gospels present us with a humble, reserved Jesus; his speeches are lean and incisive, but have maximum effectiveness.
 Instead, in this type of romanticized story, Jesus is most talkative, almost ostentatious, always ready to proclaim himself Messiah and Son of God and to give lessons using the same kind of terminology that might be used by a theologian today.
 [4]

-[3] Nowhere in the Church’s criterion for judging alleged apparitions is the “length of speeches” a consideration, nor is the style of writing of a private revelation required to match the style of how Sacred Scripture was written.
+[3] Here the author begins to outline his impressions, none of which are objective norms for judging apparitions.
+For example, nowhere in the Church’s criterion for judging alleged apparitions is the “length of speeches” a consideration, nor is the style of writing of a private revelation required to match the style of how Sacred Scripture was written.
 What matters, principally, is theological and moral content.
 And no bishop or Cardinal, in writing, has ever found moral or doctrinal error in the Poem.

-Knowing the greater context of the Poem, it is evident how rarely Jesus speaks during the daily life on earth.
-The only instances of “long speeches” is when He is clarifying a vision directly to Valtorta, preaching to crowds, or giving counsel.
-As a rabbi, He would be have been expected to read from scrolls of the Old Testament to give commentary, preach in the temple, etc. There were many things that Jesus did which were not written in Scripture.
-The gospels confirm this; "Jesus did many other things as well.
-If every one of them were written down, I suppose that even the whole world would not have room for the books that would be written" - [John 21:25] The Apostles recorded only what was necessary to to convey the message, as it would have been impossible to remember every detail and lesson by memory.
+There are approved private revelations where "long speeches" are a regular occurrence, such as Venerable Mary of Agreda's "Mystical City of God".
+However, it should be noted that how rarely Jesus speaks in the Poem during daily life on earth.
+The only instances of “long speeches” is when Our Lord is clarifying a vision directly to Valtorta or preaching to crowds.
+As a rabbi, He would be have been expected to read from scrolls of the Old Testament to give commentary, preach in the temple, etc. There were many things that Jesus did which were not written in Scripture, as the gospels point out; "If every one of them were written down, I suppose that even the whole world would not have room for the books that would be written" - [John 21:25] The Apostles recorded only what was necessary to to convey the message, as it would have been impossible to remember every detail and lesson by memory.

 In the story of the Gospels, we admire the humility and the silence of the Mother of Jesus; instead, for the author (or authoress) of this publication, the Blessed Virgin Mary has the fluency of a modern-day propagandist.
 [4] She is always present everywhere and always ready to give lessons in Marian theology that are up to date with the latest studies by current specialists in the field.